Pistol (miniseries): Critical response

 Jim Sullivan of Book and Film Globe wrote that "there's a verisimilitude here.
 Most of the time, you can suspend disbelief and feel like you're in on the scheme, observing the band as they stumble, scrap and score.
 There was a cartoonish element to the Pistols.
 But there's a richness and complexity to them as well and Boyle mines that.
 Boyle puts the Pistols at the forefront of the punk movement and I've got no quarrel with that, but he fails, by and large, to place them into the larger context of the punk explosion happening all around England: The Clash, The Jam, The Damned, many more.
 Yes, you get the sense that there's a wave of punk rock going on, but the Pistols seem insular and far more isolated from it than they were in reality.

 Madison Bloom from Pitchfork was negative: "Pistol's script is full of grand manifestos and pep talks that turn flashes of rebellion into rote history lessons ... the screenwriter seems petrified that the audience will miss something...certain phrases are repeated to a comical degree...Boyle commits the same crime of over-explaining...
 With its ham-fisted dialogue and gaudy editing, the new FX/Hulu show Pistol offers a sanitized kind of anarchy."

-Deadline Hollywood's Dominic Patter asserted that "Even with sneering classics like "God Save the Queen" in the well-crafted soundtrack mix...[the film] limps along when it should roar ... [it] gets jammed up in the contradictions of the Sex Pistols where it could have reveled in them with revolutionary enthusiasm and clear eyes."
+Deadline Hollywood's Dominic Patter asserted that "Even with sneering classics like 'God Save the Queen' in the well-crafted soundtrack mix...[the film] limps along when it should roar ... [it] gets jammed up in the contradictions of the Sex Pistols where it could have reveled in them with revolutionary enthusiasm and clear eyes."

+Band members' response

+Speaking to The Guardian, John Lydon dismissed the series prior to seeing it as: "It's dead against everything we once stood for.
+The only thing you've got of value in your life, and you're going to cheapen that because you want an extra fiver?
+Not much of a human being there", and further commenting on the trailer: "It's karaoke, really.
+The voices, the way they're talking … it sounds like a bunch of kids from Tring, all discussing the latest calamities!
+That ain't it at all!
+It's so off.

+Glen Matlock said he was very disappointed with the series: "I'm not disappointed that it came out, and I thought it was important that it went ahead because it was based on Steve's story and take on things.
+And he was the guy that formed the band - not John; Steve.
+But my portrayal, and particularly my leaving the band — I left the band; I was not sacked.
+That whole episode where Steve sacked [me] is just bollocks."

+Accolades

+Pistol was nominated for Photography & Lighting, Fiction and Production Design at the 2023 British Academy Television Awards.